 These native shrubs provide food for birds like the rufous hummingbird, which arrive in western Canada from their wintering ground in Mexico.
 Look out for males that put on a stylized aerial display for females over large salmonberry patches.

 Other species like camas lily and shooting star blanket the Nature Conservancy of Canada’s (NCC’s) Cowichan Garry Oak Preserve in BC.
-Get a close-up view of these native wildflowers and many more at NCC’s annual In Bloom Wildflower Festival.

 The sound of love